 The posts stand on stone bases and the floor appears to have been paved with stone.
 Inside the church the timber would have been as visible as on the outside; there would have been no ceiling and the roof beams were visible from the floor.

 There would have been no seating for the congregation; and the main part of the service would have taken place in the chancel, behind a wooden rood screen, out of sight of the congregation.

 The church door may have been at the west end roughly where the font is now, with a door near the altar in the south wall of the chancel for the priest to enter.

 By 1731 it had been rebuilt in brick as a neo-classical church, and as such is a rare survival in Birmingham.
 Even more unusual is that the new church was built around the medieval timber-frame which is still in place.
 The massive oak roof, over five centuries old, can still be seen today.
-It is believed to be the only example in the country of a timber-framed church encased in brick and has Grade 1 Listing.
+Dubbed 'the church within a church', it is believed to be the only example in the country of a timber-framed church encased in brick and has Grade I Listing.

 Castle Bromwich Church Gallery

 In School Lane, this was the schoolhouse of Castle Bromwich church school which served a small rural community.
 It was replaced in the 19th century by a school on the Green, now demolished, and in the 20th century by the present St Mary & St Margaret's School in Hall Road.